aliyun/terraform-provider-alicloud/website/docs/r/ga_basic_accelerator.html.markdown

 * `cross_border_status` - (Optional, Bool, Available since v1.208.1) Indicates whether cross-border acceleration is enabled.
 Default value: `false`.
 Valid values:
   - `true`: Enable.
   - `false`: Disable.
+* `auto_pay` - (Optional, Bool) Specifies whether to enable automatic payment.
+Default value: `false`.
+Valid values:
+  - `true`: enables automatic payment.
+Payments are automatically completed.
+  - `false`: disables automatic payment.
+If you select this option, you must go to the Order Center to complete the payment after an order is generated.
 * `duration` - (Optional, Int) The subscription duration.
 Default value: `1`.
   * If the `pricing_cycle` parameter is set to `Month`, the valid values for the `duration` parameter are `1` to `9`.
   * If the `pricing_cycle` parameter is set to `Year`, the valid values for the `duration` parameter are `1` to `3`.
 * `pricing_cycle` - (Optional) The billing cycle.
 Default value: `Month`.
 Valid values: `Month`, `Year`.
-* `auto_pay` - (Optional, Bool) Specifies whether to enable automatic payment.
-Default value: `false`.
-Valid values:
-  - `true`: enables automatic payment.
-Payments are automatically completed.
-  - `false`: disables automatic payment.
-If you select this option, you must go to the Order Center to complete the payment after an order is generated.
 * `auto_use_coupon` - (Optional) Specifies whether to automatically pay bills by using coupons.
 Default value: `false`. **NOTE:** This parameter is required only if `auto_pay` is set to `true`.
 * `auto_renew` - (Optional, Bool) Specifies whether to enable auto-renewal for the GA Basic Accelerator instance.
 Default value: `false`.
 Valid values:
   - `true`: enables auto-renewal.
   - `false`: disables auto-renewal.
 * `auto_renew_duration` - (Optional, Int) The auto-renewal period.
 Unit: months.
 Default value: `1`.
 Valid values: `1` to `12`. **NOTE:** This parameter is required only if `auto_renew` is set to `true`.
 * `promotion_option_no` - (Optional, Available since v1.208.1) The code of the coupon. **NOTE:** The `promotion_option_no` takes effect only for accounts registered on the international site (alibabacloud.com).
+* `resource_group_id` - (Optional, Available since v1.226.0) The ID of the resource group. **Note:** Once you set a value of this property, you cannot set it to an empty string anymore.
 * `basic_accelerator_name` - (Optional) The name of the Global Accelerator Basic Accelerator instance.
 * `description` - (Optional) The description of the Global Accelerator Basic Accelerator instance.
 * `tags` - (Optional, Available since v1.207.1) A mapping of tags to assign to the resource.